FreedomBen/awk-hack-the-planet/README.md

 11. Are there any employees with identical first & last names?
 12. What is the average wage?
 13. Print each column header, along with which column it is.
 E.g. The LastName column is the second column, so print "2 - LastName"
+14. How much money per hour does the Seattle office cost?
+15. How many engineers (of any type) work here?